Suzuka 8 Hours (video game): Reception

 In Japan, Game Machine listed Suzuka 8 Hours as being the most popular arcade game of June 1992.

 In the United States, RePlay reported the game to be the top-grossing new arcade video game in October 1992, and then the second most-popular deluxe arcade game in November 1992.
 It was one of America's top five best-selling arcade games of 1992, receiving the Gold Award at the American Amusement Machine Association (AAMA) trade show for sales excellence.
-It was later the top-grossing deluxe cabinet in January 1993, then the fourth top-grossing arcade game during the summer of 1993, and then the top upright cabinet from September to October 1993.
+It was later the top-grossing deluxe cabinet in January 1993, then the fourth top-grossing arcade game during Summer 1993, and then the top upright cabinet from September to October 1993.

 In their review of the SNES version, GamePro criticized the absence of sound from CPU competitors' engines and the "distracting" music, but they praised the responsive controls and "sharp" graphics.
 In 1995, Flux magazine ranked the arcade version 54th on their Top 100 Video Games.